Stinging nettle chimichurry

 ½ tsp sea salt

-Add garlic, olive oil and lemon juice to a high speed blender followed by the greens and salt and blend until well combined.
-If using a vitamix it is helpful to use the damper attachment to press the greens down.
-Use on top of eggs, veggies, meats, or as a dip!
+Add garlic, olive oil and lemon juice to a high speed blender or food processor followed by the greens and salt and blend until well combined.
+If using a Vitamix it is helpful to use the damper attachment to press the greens down.
+Use this wild food chimichurry on top of eggs, veggies, meats, or as a dip!